WGS Graduate Certificate in Gender and Sexuality Studies

 To declare an intention to pursue the certificate program, a student enrolls in WGS 7500 and explains his or her interest in the graduate certificate to the instructor.
 With the instructor’s help, the student selects an advisor for the certificate program from among the core WGS faculty.
 In discussion with his/her advisor, the student selects and successfully completes both required and elective courses (taken from the Department’s “approved list”).
 For purposes of the graduate certificate program, “successful completion” means finishing a course with a grade of B- or better.

-The Graduate Certificate in Gender and Sexuality Studies is not a free-standing degree program, but is an added credential that can be awarded with the Ph.D.
-Regardless of when requirements may have been completed, the Graduate Certificate in Gender and Sexuality Studies is not awarded until the student has also finished his or her Ph.D. degree.
+The Graduate Certificate in Gender and Sexuality Studies is not a free-standing degree program, but is an added credential that can be awarded with the MA or Ph.D.
+Regardless of when requirements may have been completed, the Graduate Certificate in Gender and Sexuality Studies is not awarded until the student has also finished his or her MA or Ph.D. degree.

 If a student wishes to enroll for credit toward the certificate in a class that is not already on the Department’s list of approved courses, the student may submit a petition to the WGS Department Chair.
 Such petitions will be heard by a committee of WGS faculty members, who may request additional information before reaching a decision.
 If a course is approved by the committee, it will be added to the approved list.
 Any instructors whose course(s) is/are listed in error should notify the WGS Department Chair to ask that their course(s) be removed.